Anthony Clark (footballer)

 Anthony Carl Clark (born 5 October 1984) is an English professional footballer who plays as a midfielder.
 He played in the Football League with Southend United.
-He is currently first team manager at Hadley.
+He is first team manager at Hadley.

 Career

 Clark started his football career with Southend United playing in their youth setup, before making his debut replacing Steven Clark as a substitute in the 79minute minute, in the 2–0 away defeat to Kidderminster Harriers in the Third Division on 30 March 2002.
 He went on to make another two appearances for Southend during the 2001–02 season.

 Having previous played for Harrow Borough and Ashford Town (Kent), Clark joined Hendon in January 2005.
 He moved to Wealdstone in March. making a total of four appearances scoring once against Fisher Athletic in their London Senior Cup defeat.
 He moved to Wealdstone in March.